Continuously adopting Continuous Delivery

 next branch will automatically deliver to the staging environment and pushing or merging code to the

-main branch will automatically delivery to master.
+main branch will automatically delivery to production.
 Have your team use

 next as a base branch and be able to test in your staging environment.
 Some common trouble areas in keeping code production ready are adopting features flags, handling datastore migrations, and maintaining backwards compatibility.
 Document anything that needs extra review and consider using something akin to code owners for any changes that can cause downtime.
 For instance, code that migrates between database schemas has a special process internally at Spaceship since database locks can sometimes be unexpected.